 LinkedIn Tag

-What is the different between Mbps, mb/s and MB/s?
+What is the difference between Mbps, mb/s, and MB/s?

 In a world of internet speeds and data transfer, terms like Mbps, mb/s and MB/s often are mistaken for the same thing.
 Both are used to describe data rates, but the difference in capitalization is crucial for understanding which is which.